How to Block the Access to Certain Websites on Linux

-It’s a local DNS server that is used primarly to bypass DNS resolution.
+It is a local DNS server that is used primarily to avoid DNS resolution.

-A match found in the /etc/hosts file will be used before any DNS resolution.
+For example, a match found in the “/etc/hosts” file will be used before any DNS resolution.

-There is no DNS resolution will be performed if the given match is found in the /etc/hosts file.
+In other words, the DNS resolution is not performed if the given match is found in the “/etc/hosts” file.

 # vi /etc/hosts 0.0.0.0 www.facebook.com 0.0.0.0 www.twitter.com 0.0.0.0 twitter.com

-Most of you might already use 127.0.0.1, the loopback address.
-It used to establish an IP connection to the local machine.
+Most of you can already use the 127.0.0.1, loopback address.
+It is used to establish an IP connection with the local computer.

-so we prefer to use 0.0.0.0, which is defined as a non-routable meta-address used to designate an invalid, unknown, or non applicable target.
+So, I advise you to use 0.0.0.0, which is defined as an non-routable meta-address that can be used to refer to an invalid or unknown target.

-Using 0.0.0.0 is empirically faster, possibly because there’s no wait for a timeout resolution.
+Using 0.0.0.0 is empirically quick as there is no wait for a timeout resolution.

 Now, we are going to check both websites in the browser to verify this.

-Method-2: How to Block a Website Access on Linux Using the iptables
+Method-2: How to Block a Website Access on Linux Using iptables

 Iptables is used to set up, maintain, and inspect the tables of IPv4 packet filter rules in the Linux kernel.

-Use the following commands to block facebook.com using the iptables on Linux.
+Use the following commands to block “facebook.com” using iptables on Linux.

 # iptables -A OUTPUT -p tcp -d www.facebook.com --dport 443 -j DROP # service iptables save # service iptables restart # iptables -L

-Use the following commands to block twitter.com using the iptables on Linux.
+Use the following commands to block “twitter.com” using iptables on Linux.

 # iptables -A OUTPUT -p tcp -d www.twitter.com --dport 443 -j DROP # iptables -A OUTPUT -p tcp -d twitter.com --dport 443 -j DROP # service iptables save # service iptables restart # iptables -L

-Method-3: How to Block a Website Access on Linux Using the Chomper
+Method-3: How to Block Website Access on Linux Using Chomper

 Chomper is a Python command-line that allows user to create a list of webistes to be blocklisted or whitelisted for specified periods of time.